 White-rafting in Catalonia….in September…how hard could it be?

 And although it ended well, the process of getting there sure wasn’t pretty!
 And yet, what did I do the very next day?
 I reasoned with myself I only had two goals 1)Not to get soaked, 2)Not to get thrown out of the raft.
 How difficult could it be?

 It was near this tranquil spot our guide told us we could get out and for a swim if we were so inclined.
 Two brave souls took him up on his challenge, braving the frigid waters.
 I was not one of them.
 See goal #1 above.

 We continued on down the slow-moving, but scenic river valley.
-The big grins splashed on our face, were perhaps a precursory something else that would soon be on our faces:
+The big grins splashed on our face, was perhaps a precursory something else that would soon be on our faces:

 The Noguera Pallaresa turned to class 3 rapids.
 A bit more adventure, but still a blast.
 Everyone is still smiling!:

 That’s me on the left, second from the front, smiling yes, and hoping my life jacket can save me in the event I fall.
 A good place to sit to ensure that goals #1 and 2 were met, right?